seonghokLao/moeadapter/README.md

 ```

 ## 🧪 Testing
+Make sure to modify the relevant configurations in the test.yaml file before testing.

-To test the model, you can directly load our pre-trained weights and run the following command:
+To test the model, you can directly load our pre-trained weights and run a command like the following:

 ```bash
 python /data/cuixinjie/FA/test.py --weights_path /data/cuixinjie/weights/ckpt_best.pth